Honors & Awards

 First Prize, Jiangsu Province Undergraduate Mathematics Contest, Jiangsu Provincial Department of Education, Jiangsu Province, China (2012)

-First Prize, National Senior High School Mathematics Contest (acceptance rate 0.04%), Jiangsu Mathematical Society, Jiangsu Province, China (2009)
+First Prize, National Senior High School Mathematics Contest (top 0.04%), Jiangsu Mathematical Society, Jiangsu Province, China (2009)

 Doctor of Philosophy, University of Iowa, Electrical and Computer Engineering (2019)